 I'm a portuguese game developer with a passion for serious games and their applications.
-I currently work at Fabamaq, a casino games company, developing new features and supporting old ones.
+I currently work at HuginTech, in a project where we create computer games for kids with Cerebral Palsy to exercise and do physiotherapy.
 I also develop games in my free time, experimenting with new concepts and learning a bit more.

 These are some of the most interesting academic and professional events.

 December 2020 - currently

 Designing and developing computer games to help kids with Cerebral Palsy exercise and do physiotherapy by using the webcam and other peripherals as controls.\newline Being in a small company means working on every part of the product and process: servers, back-end, front-end and all the interaction between these components.

 Developed a mobile game and tested it with real users, while attending entrepreneurship workshops in Portugal and in a 7 weeks immersion period (6 weeks at Carnegie Mellon University and 1 week in San Francisco, at CMU's Silicon Valley Campus).
 This was part of a Carnegie Mellon Portugal 6 months program to assess business viability for startup ideas.